-Yes.
-Motorcycle helmets save lives.
+Do motorcycle helmets really save lives?
+The answer is yes: motorcycle helmets save lives.
 The research on this matter is simply overwhelming.
 Do not take any risks with your health and well-being.
 You should always wear a Department of Transportation (DOT) approved safety helmet every time you get on a motorcycle.

-Here, our top-rated Washington motorcycle accident attorneys provide an overview of the research on motorcycle helmet safety, discuss Washington’s law on helmet use, and explain your rights and options if you get into a crash while not wearing a helmet.
+Here, our top-rated Washington motorcycle accident lawyers provide an overview of the research on motorcycle helmet safety, discuss Washington’s law on helmet use, and explain your rights and options if you get into a crash while not wearing a helmet.

 Motorcycle Helmet Safety: The Data

 To start, motorcycle helmets reduce the risk of head injuries—including facial injuries and traumatic brain injuries.
 According to a comprehensive study published by the National Institute of Health (NIH), a statistical analysis of decades worth of crash data found that motorcycle helmets reduce the risk of head injuries by nearly 70 percent.

 The rate of motorcycle helmet use in a state is strongly correlated with a reduction in crash-related head injuries, brain injuries, and facial injuries.
 The more riders that wear a helmet, the fewer riders end up in the emergency room with a serious head injury or brain injury.
 This is an important finding.
 There is no such thing as a minor traumatic brain injury (TBI).
 Even a moderate concussion can have adverse long-term ramifications.

 Motorcycle Helmets Save Lives